-c.
-List of Stores (e.g. narcotic drugs, beer, wine, spirits and tobacco products)
+List of Stores and Prohibited Goods (e.g. narcotic drugs, beer, wine, spirits and tobacco products)

-The aircraft operator must report the particulars of the aircraft stores and of any prohibited goods contained in those stores at the time of arrival to Australian Border Force.
+The aircraft operator must report the particulars of the aircraft stores and of any prohibited goods contained in those stores within the same timeframe as the Actual Arrival Report to Australian Border Force.
 A report may be made using form B367, available online: www.abf.gov.au/form-listing/forms/b367.pdf.
 See GEN 1.4 para 1.2 for more information.